AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

 1. Finalize the send by clicking the OK button.

 * Delivered: the number of messages successfully sent.
-The pourcentage is based on the total number of target recipients.
+The percentage is based on the total number of target recipients.
 * Opens: the number of opened messages.
 The percentage is based on the number of delivered messages.
 * Clicks: